To reload data from a dump previously created with arangodump, ArangoDB provides the arangorestore tool.

 The following parameters are available to adjust this behavior:

 : set to true to create collections in the target database.
 If the target database already contains a collection with the same name, it will be dropped first and then re-created with the properties found in the input directory.
 Set to false to keep existing collections in the target database.
-If set to false and arangorestore encounters a collection that is present in both the target database and the input directory, it will abort.
+If set to false and arangorestore encounters a collection that is present in the input directory but not in the target database, it will abort.
 The default value is true.

 : set to true to load document data into the collections in the target database.
 Set to false to not load any document data.
 The default value is true.